davidwightman/javascript-compendium/array-methods.md

 console.log(array1);
 // expected output: Array [1, 100000, 21, 30, 4]

+array1.sort(comparNumbers)  // [1,4,21,30,100000]
+function compareNumbers(firstNumber, secondNumber) {
+  return firstNumber - second number
+}

 ```

 ### forEach

-calls the function on each element
+calls the function on each element.
+The function paramaters have access to value, index, and array.

 ### map